Chapter 200. Regulations Governing Eligibility Standards and Charges for Medical Care Services to Individuals

 12VAC5-200-120.
 Automatic eligibility.

-Applicants receiving the following public assistance program will receive services as Income Level A patients without additional income verification.
+The department shall provide services to an applicant receiving assistance from the following programs as Income Level A patients without additional income verification:

-National School Lunch Program for children receiving school meals at no cost.
-Only used for child dental services.
+3. National School Lunch Program for children receiving school meals at no cost.
+Only applicable to child dental services.

 Statutory Authority